davenicholson-xyz/avatarcanvas/README.md

 | `toPNG`  | Returns the images as a PNG string.
 Clip paths will result in transparency. | `quality`  |
 | `toJPG`  | Returns the images as a JPG string | `quality`  |

 These methods will return the canvas image as a string format representing the image.
-If `toPNG` is used the clip path will result transparency.
+If `toPNG` is used the clip path will result in transparency.
 ```javascript
 const img = document.getElementById("image_to_replace");
 img.src = avatar.toPNG(90);